ccoutant/dwarf-locations/013-generalize-address-spaces.md

 language type which may apply to objects allocated in different kinds of storage.
 Therefore, it is important that an expression that uses the location can do so without regard to what kind of storage it specifies.
-As it appliers to memory location this means that a simple value is insufficient.
+As it applies to memory location this means that a simple value is insufficient.
 The address space of a memory location description is also required.
 For example, a pointer to member value may want to be applied to an object that may reside in any address